BibleResearch/bibleresearch.github.io/content/posts/pulling-yourself-up-bootstraps-1.md

 ---
 title: Why you MUST pull yourself up by your own bootstraps.
 date: 2019-01-30
 description: "When Christians discuss sanctification, we are prone to say things like \"Don't pull yourself up by your own bootstraps\".
-I think this is absolutely false and has devastating consequences.
-This blog post identifies two of the false dichotomies underlying this mistaken understanding of sanctification and demonstrates why they are not Biblical."
+I think this is wrong and has devastating consequences.
+This blog post identifies two of the false dichotomies underlying this mistaken understanding of sanctification and demonstrates why they are not biblical."
 tags:
     - Holy Spirit
     - Santification